Richard Engle and NBC News recently posted several reports from Sochi, Russia based on an “experiment” they did.

 - “…and very soon I was sent a CUSTOMIZED PHISHING email.” – I have 3 customized phishing emails sitting in junk mail right now.
 So do you.

 - “We did a little browsing and almost immediately landed on a site that infected our brand new phone.” – So they had to surf to an infected site for the demonstration.
 Those pesky Russian hackers!
 I’m glad that website won’t infect me if I click on it from San Diego.

 - “<known as a> ‘honeypot’ an attractive target, left out in the open for hackers to come at.” – So they created an open and attractive target then reported that it attracted interest?
 Knock me over with a feather.

 And here is the biggest mislead of all: none of this requires you (or the hackers) to be in Russia.
 In fact, I’ll bet the “Russians” they were hacked by were smart enough to route their traffic through compromised machines in China.
 That would have been an interesting and ironic twist, but it would detract from the story line.

 Basically they had to make all these bad things happen, they were not location dependent, and they waited till the very end to mention that maybe you shouldn’t click on links you don’t recognize from people you don’t know.

 Here’s the bottom line: NBC missed an opportunity to point out that you are not really “safe” anywhere and that your behavior is the deciding factor in your risk of being hacked regardless of location.

-I would encourage Richard Engle and NBC News to repeat the same experiment in a Starbucks in downtown Manhattan.
+I would encourage Richard Engle and NBC News to repeat the same experiment in a local library anywhere.
 Those same “Russians” are right there, waiting for them… and you.